A Real-Space Perspective on Dephasing in Solid-State High Harmonic Generation

-The suppression of recombination events with large electron-hole separations is closely related to the incorporation of propagation effects \cite{PhysRevA.97.011401,PhysRevLett.125.083901,Abadie:18}, which is known to yield clear harmonic spectra without unrealistically fast dephasing times.
-As stated above, both the inclusion of propagation effects and the dephasing mechanism proposed here serve to suppress the contributions of imperfect recollisions with large electron hole separations through destructive interference \cite{coherentSum} and direct suppression, respectively.
-Indeed, our simulations (not shown) demonstrate that when a realistic dephasing time of 10 fs is used in the Bloch basis, a clear harmonic structure emerges when the spectra from a range of driving fields spanning a range of $A_0 / 2$ are coherently summed, demonstrating that the recollision trajectories with large external field dependent phase shifts are responsible for the inharmonic structure of individual spectra.

-In conclusion, we have demonstrated that the ultrafast dephasing times required for previous descriptions of HHG in solids \cite{vampa2} can be explained completely with an independent-particle description.
-Ultrafast dephasing times suppress the contribution of imperfect recollisions with large electron-hole separations which interfere destructively under experimental conditions.
-Due to the few-femtosecond window of time over which recollision occurs within a half-cycle of the driving field, the natural timescale required to suppress these contributions is $\sim 1$ fs.
-This conclusion followed naturally from the real-space perspective afforded by the use of the Wannier basis to describe both valence and conduction band electron dynamics \cite{wannierOG,wannierHHGLewenstein,WQC}.
+In conclusion, we have demonstrated that the ultrafast dephasing times required for previous descriptions of HHG in solids \cite{vampa2} are entirely unnecessary.
+When described in the Wannier basis, which is natural in strong electric fields, the requirement for effective ultrafast dephasing times follows from the suppression of distantly separated coherences.
+Our results suggest that decoherence lengths are more appropriate to characterize strong-field processes in solids than decoherence times.

-The condition for suppressing the contribution of imperfect recollisions to the calculated HHG spectra is intuitive and defined solely through the accumulated phase difference between different lattice sites due to the external field-induced polarization.
-Our results validate independent-particle approaches to HHG in semiconductors, which were previously questioned due to the requirement for ultrafast dephasing times to obtain clear harmonic spectra \cite{RevModPhys.90.021002}.
+The spatially-dependent dephasing mechanism can be understood within the context of \cite{Abadie:18}, which first demonstrated that clear harmonic spectra can be obtained by filtering out highly divergent components of the HHG emission in the far-field.
+We show that the highly divergent HHG emission is related to emission from coherences between distantly separated lattice sites (e.g. \emph{imperfect recollisions}).
+We suppress those while maintaining near full coherence between lattice sites with small separations, thereby retaining the components of HHG emission which dominate experimentally measured spectra.

 G. G. Brown acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 899794 (Optologic).
-M. Ivanov acknowledges funding from the SFB 1477 "Light Matter Interaction at Interfaces" project number 441234705.
+M. Ivanov acknowledges funding from the SFB 1477 ``Light Matter Interaction at Interfaces" project number 441234705. \'{A}.J.G. acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no. 101028938. \'{A}.J.G. acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no. 101028938.
+R. E. F. Silva acknowledges support from the fellowship LCF/BQ/PR21/11840008 from ``La Caixa” Foundation (ID 100010434).
+We thank A. Marini, H. Gross, E. Goulielmakis, and A. Leitenstorfer for exceptionally useful comments.